 Since both all-electric cars and hybrids use an electric power source, we will start with an electric vehicle (EVs).
 To keep it simple, an EV has no gasoline power source.
 It uses a big battery that you must plug-in when it gets low, just like your cell phone.
 It does not emit exhaust and does not contain any liquid fuel.
-You also do not need components such as a fuel pump, fuel lines, or a fuel tank.
+You also do not need components such as a fuel pump, fuel lines, or a fuel tank, and even fuel system cleaners aren’t required never.
 However, there are some parts that you need to be aware of on an EV.

 The next question that you might have is how an electric motor on a vehicle works, compared to the piston and combustion cylinder system of a gasoline vehicle.
 First off, electric motors work virtually the same, whether it is a small child’s toy that moves across the floor, a car, or a big generator that supplies power to homes.